Our Club Constitution is below and contains the following information:

 > To develop the skills of players

-> To provide a fun, positive and strucutured environment in which to play and learn
+> To provide a competitive and positive environment in which to play and learn

 > To promote sportsmanship and fair play

-> To provide young players with the technical and social skills, allowing them toat the game we all enjoy the game we all love
+> To provide young players with the technical and social skills, allowing them to become successful at the game we all love

 > To allow the management of the team to make decisions at times that is in the best interests of the football club and the players.